pseudomammal/fairmont-wiki/API-Reference.md

 ```

-#### isGenerator
+#### isGeneratorFunction

 Verifies that a variable is a generator.
-A generator can be used to systematically create iterators, with the subsequent steps built in ahead of time.
+A generator can be used to create iterators from functions, using `yield` to control the iteration.
-Generators facilitate automation and simplify the task of creating iterators.

 ##### Example